spencercarnage/personal/src/content/blog/tailwind-codemod.md

 - find all `className` attributes in a file's JSX
 - update `className` attributes that match the type of `CallExpression`, `ConditionalExpression`, `LogicalExpression` or `TemplateLiteral` with the updated class name

+The different `case` statements show how each AST node is accessed to make the change.
+With `TemplateLiteral`, I made a change to `path.value.value.expression.quasis.value.raw`.
+A `LogicalExpression` involved checking for a class name match with either `path.value.value.expression.consequent.value` or `alternate.value`.
+These are JS representations of the React components that we are modifying as interpreted by the Babel parser.
+Other parsers will generate different syntax.
+[astexplorer.net](https://astexplorer.net) is a great tool for playing around with ASTs and codemods.

+## Running the Codemod

-We run our transform in "dry" mode (which will not make any changes) with the following command:
+We run our codemod in "dry" mode (which will not make any changes) with the following command:

 ```